Legislation of Cannabis in Italy

 By the 1940s, Italy had become one of the leading hemp producers globally.
 However, this industry experienced a rapid decline after World War II.
 The introduction of synthetic fibers reduced the demand for hemp fabric, and the growing stigma associated with cannabis led the government to ban its cultivation.

-Current Attitudes Toward Cannabis
+Current Attitudes Toward marijuana

-Italy has a significant population of cannabis consumers, ranking twelfth in the world in terms of consumption prevalence, according to UNODC data.
-The sale of "cannabis light" reflects the relatively liberal stance of the government, although it faces opposition from some sectors, such as the Catholic Church, which advocate for the complete illegalization of cannabis.
+Italy has a significant population of marijuana consumers, ranking twelfth in the world in terms of consumption prevalence, according to UNODC data.
+The sale of “cannabis light” reflects the relatively liberal stance of the government, although it faces opposition from some sectors, such as the Catholic Church, which advocate for the complete illegalization of cannabis.

 Is it possible to obtain cannabis by medical prescription in Italy?

-Access to medical cannabis is reserved for patients with a medical prescription and ministerial approval.
-Some of the diseases for which it is prescribed include chronic pain, multiple sclerosis, Tourette's syndrome, glaucoma, anorexia, spinal cord injuries, cachexia, and nausea.
-Patients must have tried other treatments before receiving medical cannabis, and some conditions must be secondary to other diseases or specific treatments.
+Access to medical marijuana is reserved for patients with a medical prescription and ministerial approval.
+Some of the diseases for which it is prescribed include chronic pain, multiple sclerosis, Tourette’s syndrome, glaucoma, anorexia, spinal cord injuries, cachexia, and nausea.
+Patients must have tried other treatments before receiving medical marijuana, and some conditions must be secondary to other diseases or specific treatments.
 Medical cannabis is only available in pharmacies, and a new prescription is required to obtain more supplies.
 Pharmacists must officially record each transaction with a sealed and signed receipt.

 Cannabis in Current Europe:

-In Switzerland, between 2011 and 2022, medical cannabis use was permitted under exceptional circumstances under supervision, but a new law in August 2022 allowed its prescription by doctors without the need for special authorization.
+In Switzerland, between 2011 and 2022, medical marijuana use was permitted under exceptional circumstances under supervision, but a new law in August 2022 allowed its prescription by doctors without the need for special authorization.
 The cultivation, production, processing, and trade of medical cannabis in Switzerland are subject to Swissmedic authorization.

 The Netherlands, Italy, and Poland have also established legal frameworks for medical cannabis.
-Other countries such as Denmark, Ireland, and France are conducting pilot programs to evaluate the medicinal use of cannabis, limited to previously authorized products and with medical prescription.
+Other countries such as Denmark, Ireland, and France are conducting pilot programs to evaluate the medicinal use of marijuana, limited to previously authorized products and with medical prescription.